 The process of incorporation of both LLCs and JSCs is fairly straightforward and simple.
-The registration of both types of entities before the Agency for State Register of Legal Entities of the Republic of Armenia (Agency) is free of charge.
-The process itself takes no more than two working days after submitting the necessary package of documents.
-Below are certain peculiarities of the process to be considered by foreign investors.
+The registration of both types of entities before the Agency for State Register of Legal Entities of the Republic of Armenia (the "Agency") is free of charge.
+However, JSCs must engage private entities (account operators) licensed by the Central Depository for share registry keeping, incurring additional expenses compared to LLCs.

+The process of registration itself takes no more than two working days after submitting the necessary package of documents.
+For JSCs, the registry keeping process may be longer, as account operators conduct KYC and due diligence procedures before entering into registry keeping agreements.
+Foreign investors should consider the following nuances in the incorporation process.